 - Preserving teeth: Teeth can become loose if the patient suffers from severe periodontal disease.
-This helps increasing bone support and makes them stay in place.
+This helps increase bone support and makes them stay in place.

-- Tooth extractions: As it was mentioned before, bone grafting is very common in tooth extractions; tooth loss can lead to severe alveolar bone atrophy, making the bone loss a possibility.
+- Tooth extractions: As it was mentioned before, bone grafting is very common in tooth extractions; tooth loss can lead to severe alveolar bone atrophy, making bone loss a possibility.

 - Dental implants: Dental implants are probably the most common procedure for which dental bone grafts are used.
 Dental bone grafts assure the success rates of this procedure.

 It is important to take a few things into consideration if you have to get a bone graft.